bioinfo-ucsd/BISB-Bootcamp-2022/modules/02-sequencing/02-whole-genome.md

 # Activity 2: Whole-Genome Sequencing (WGS) Analysis

 In this activity, we will analyze whole-genome sequencing data from the [SK-BR-3 breast cancer cell line](https://www.cellosaurus.org/CVCL_0033).
-We have datasets from Illumina, Pacific Bioscience (pacbio), and Oxford Nanopore (ont) sequencing platforms.
+We have datasets from Illumina, Pacific Bioscience (pacbio), and Oxford Nanopore Technologies (ont) sequencing platforms.

 We will perform the following steps: